 The Company has no employees and no premises and the Board has decided that the direct impact of its activities is minimal; therefore it has no policies relating to social, community and human rights issues.
-However, the Board does consider the impact of its operations on the environment and during the year the Board made the decision to no longer pay all cash dividends via cheque and to no longer provide printed copies of the Company's Half-Yearly report in order to reduce the use of paper.
+However, the Board does consider the impact of its operations on the environment and over the past couple of years the Board made the decisions to no longer pay all cash dividends via cheque and to no longer provide printed copies of the Company's Half-Yearly report in order to reduce the use of paper.
 The Company engaged with its shareholders on the matter.